 However- regarding team benefits-The reason for being on a team is definitely not for the store discount, race reimbursement, or free anything.
 This is a hobby and amateur sport for most people involved and focusing on entitlement and self-interest is completely not the point of the team.
 Greedy, sel-important jerko's who race amateur sports for the money need to join a different team, turn pro, or evaluate what they do from 9-5 each weekday.

-Title Sponsor: Michelob Ultra, The Staenberg Group, PI Pizza, Hogan Trucking Company, Nelson and Nelson Law Firm, Wolf and Taylor Accounting Firm, West County Spine and Joint, Aegis Metal Framing, Raleigh Bicycles , SRAM, Nutriformance, RPM Motors Car Care, Renaissance Financial , Companion Bakery, and Big Shark Bicycle Company.
+Title Sponsor: Pastaria, Wolff and Taylor Accountants, The Staenberg Group, Hogan Trucking Company, Nelson and Nelson Law Firm, Wolf and Taylor Accounting Firm, Artesys Financial Planning.
+Heather Johnson Realty, Giant Bicycles, SRAM, Nutriformance, RPM Motors Car Care, Renaissance Financial, St. Louis Tattoo Company, Apple Tree Therapy Services, and Big Shark Bicycle Company.
 All of the above sponsors donate, money, equipment, or services to the team, which when combined with the money we raise through promotions and membership provides the team with a decent budget.

-Team membership varies a bit annually based on how we're doing with sponsorship, however it's generally $75-$100 which does include a racing jersey or tri top.
+Team membership varies a bit annually based on how we're doing with sponsorship, however it's generally $20 to join the team and the mandatory purchase of a cycling or multisport top with current sponsor branding (usually about $70).
 In order to be eligible for race reimbursement or travel expenses you have to compete in uniform (our uniform that is!).
 There is a $400.00 cap on individual total race reimbursement per annum unless a special conversation behind closed doors occurs.
+(Based on eligibilty)

 New members are eligible for a discount at the store that is determined by ability level, attendance, and participation.
 Race reimbursement is eligible to some racers in some circumstances.
 Since we are a local team we will only reimburse results for local races, which is the scope and impact that benefit our sponsors.
 (It makes no sense to pay for races outside the team's marketing area.)
 The reimbursement program is targeted for higher ability team members who race with frequency, and it is performance based.
 The team will help all members at local events to varying degree's and will certainly try to defray hotel cost etc...at races where a significant number of people are attending.
 Hotel reimbursement has to be approved pre-facto.
 It is important that team members understand before they request reimbursement if their request is approved and valid.